appsmithorg/appsmith-docs/setup/instance-configuration/custom-mongodb-redis.md

 The exact URI to be set here can be obtained from MongoDB Cloud's web interface.

+Note that to use a MongoDB database with Appsmith, replicaSet needs to be configured on the database.
+This can be done by connecting to the database as admin, and running [`rs.initiate()`](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
+If you are using MongoDB Cloud, this is always done for you.

 ## Custom Redis

 To use a custom Redis with Appsmith, please change the env variable `APPSMITH_REDIS_URL`.
 For example,